wp-plugins/wordpress-twitterbot/readme.txt

 Tags: twitter,post,integrate
 Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.1
+Stable tag: 1.11

 Post your Wordpress blog updates to your Twitter account

 == Description ==

-WordPress Twitterbot is a tool for updating your Twitter account with your WordPress posts or random Tweets you define in a list.
+WordPress Twitterbot is a tool for updating your Twitter account with your WordPress posts.

 It will post a tweet when you have created a new post on your WordPress blog.
-You also can post random tweets from a predefined list.
+Y

 == Installation ==